 It has a few more East Coast dates upcoming, and then the thrust of the touring behind the sophomore album will be complete.

-Though the core of the band -- Courtney, guitarist Matt Mondanile and Alex Bleeker on bass -- attended the same high school in Ridgewood, N.J., and had even played together in a Weezer cover band, it wasn't until they each returned to their hometowns following college that
+Though the core of the band -- Courtney, guitarist Matt Mondanile and Alex Bleeker on bass -- attended the same high school in Ridgewood, N.J., and had even played together in a Weezer cover band, it wasn't until they each returned to their hometowns following college that they formed Real Estate.

 Within two years of starting to play gigs, they had a well-received debut album on their hands that even made the prestigious "best new music" list of online indie tastemaker Pitchfork.
 (The feat was repeated with "Days.")